kibarrarra/prose-forge/README.md

 * **Version Ranking**: Automatically rank and evaluate all versions of chapters
 * **Modular Architecture**: Refactored codebase with 60% code reduction and improved maintainability
 * **External Template Support**: Compatible with custom prompt templates via environment variables
+* **Production Chapter Generation**: Generate multiple chapters with a single voice spec for production use

 ---